fleetdm/fleet/docs/Using-Fleet/Adding-hosts.md

 Under "Installation Policy", select "Force install".
 Under "Update URL", select "Installation URL (see above)".

-> The fleetd Chrome extension must be force installed in order to have full functionality.
-> For the Fleetd Chrome extension to have full access to Chrome data, it must be force-installed by enterprise policy as per above
+> For the fleetd Chrome extension to have full access to Chrome data, it must be force-installed by enterprise policy as per above

-^^^ TODO Confirm that this is actually what is being done here.
-If not, where is that being done?

 ## Grant full disk access to osquery on macOS
 macOS does not allow applications to access all system files by default.
 If you are using MDM, which